filecoin-project/specs/state-machine.md

 ### Execution (Calling a method on an Actor)

 Message execution currently relies entirely on 'built-in' code, with a common external interface.
 The method and actor to call it on are specified in the `Method` and `To` fields of a message, respectively.
 Method parameters are encoded and put into the `Params` field of a message.
-The encoding is a cbor array of each of the types individually encoded.
+The encoding is technically actor dependent, but for all built-in Filecoin actors it is the dag-cbor ipld encoding of the parameters struct for each method defined in [the actors doc](actors.md).
 The individual encodings for each type are as follows.

 These functions are given, as input, an `ExecutionContext` containing useful information for their execution.